svvvst/resume_generator/resume.md

 # Experience

 ##  Radin Consulting, Inc.
-###  Construction Support Coordinator, CTA Red-Purple Modernization Project
+###  Construction Support (C.S.), CTA Red-Purple Modernization Project
 ####  Remote • 08/2020 – 02/2021
-###  Construction Support (C.S.)
+###  C.S.
 Coordinator, LIRR 3rd Track Expansion Project
 ####  Westbury, NY • 02/2019 - 08/2020

-- Leveraged analytics to coordinate a cross-functional assortment of teams and meet deadlines for hundreds of design reviews each month.
+- Leveraged analytics to coordinate multi-disciplinary assortment of teams and meet deadlines for hundreds of design reviews each month.
-- Cut document management process from 10 minute to 2 minute average with VBA and JavaScript programming thru scraping the online document system, adding data and files to local database with ProjectWise API.
+- Cut document management process from 10 minute to 2 minute average with VBA and JavaScript programming thru scraping online document system, adding data and files to local database with ProjectWise API.
 - Built email recipient recommendation algorithm to reduce submittal distribution time from 12 to 3 min. thru RegEx email parser and boolean algebra in config file.
 - Published personal knowledge of project structure and procedures to facilitate communication between teams, increase adherence to review procedures, and accelerate onboarding of fellow team members.
 - Leveraged Power BI and Power Query Formula Language to communicate complex ideas visually to stakeholders.